 Table 2 showed the top 10 journals overall in terms of citations, with four journals having more than 1300 citations each.
 With a total citation count of 2275, medical physics was the most referenced field.
 It was followed by the International Journal of Radiation Oncology (total citation = 1921), Radiotherapy and Oncology (total citation = 1617), and Physics in Medicine and Biology (total citation = 1394).
 A co-citation network map was created after we conducted additional analysis on 158 journals with more than 30 co-citations (Figure 5B).
 The graphic showed that the International Journal of Radiation Oncology had a favorable co-citation connection with eminent publications like Frontiers in Oncology and Medical Physics.
 This implied that International Journal of Radiation Oncology had close ties to other publications within the area, which highlighted the importance of the journal in research.

 With the cluster of citing journals on the left and the cluster of cited journals on the right, the double-graph superposition of journals illustrated the citation link between journals and co-cited journals (Figure 6).
 The orange and green paths in this visualization stood for the various primary cited paths, respectively.
-This indicated that the majority of literature references in the fields of molecular biology/immunology and medicine/medical/clinical originated from these journals when it comed to molecular biology/genetics research or health/nursing/medicine.
+This indicated that the majority of literature references in the fields of molecular biology/immunology and medicine/medical/clinical originated from these journals when it referred to molecular biology/genetics research or health/nursing/medicine.
 This highlighted the interdisciplinary nature of study in this topic and showed a strong connection and influence between various fields.